Telecommunications in Armenia: Internet censorship

 Listed as engaged in substantial filtering in the political area and selective filtering in the social, conflict/security, and internet tools areas by the OpenNet Initiative (ONI) in November 2010.

 Access to the internet in Armenia is largely unfettered, although evidence of second and third-generation filtering is mounting.
 Armenia's political climate is volatile and largely unpredictable.
 In times of political unrest, the government has not hesitated to put in place restrictions on the internet as a means to curtail public protest and discontent.
 According to Article 11 of the Law of the Republic of Armenia on Police, law enforcement has the right to block content to prevent criminal activity.

 Armenia's internet access is delivered by Russian providers, occasionally resulting in censorship by Russian ISPs.
 In 2012 Russian authorities blocked kavkazcenter.com, resulting in it being blocked in Armenia.
 In 2014 five other websites were blocked due to filtering by the Russian telecommunications regulator Roskomnadzor.
 ISPs claimed the blocks were due to technical error and were removed.

 2011 Armenian internet outage

 The 2011 Armenian internet outage occurred in April 2011 when an elderly woman from Georgia accidentally cut through an underground cable giving internet access to Armenia.

 International cooperation

 Armenia is a member of the European Telecommunications Satellite Organization, the International Telecommunications Satellite Organization, the International Telecommunication Union, and the International Amateur Radio Union.

-Armenia has also ratified the Convention on Cybercrime and the Constitution and Convention of the International Telecommunication Union.
+Armenia has also ratified the Budapest Convention on Cybercrime and the Constitution and Convention of the International Telecommunication Union.

+In 2019, Armenia joined the "EU's Cybersecurity East Project" by the European Union Agency for Cybersecurity.
+The project aims at improving cybersecurity and fostering cooperation with the EU.